openvinotoolkit/openvino_notebooks/notebooks/223-text-prediction/README.md

 ![image2](https://user-images.githubusercontent.com/91228207/163990722-d2713ede-921e-4594-8b00-8b5c1a4d73b5.jpeg)

-This is a demonstration in which the user can type the beginning of the text and the network will generate a further.
-This procedure can be repeated as many times as the user desires.
+This notebook demonstrates how to generate text using user input.
+By entering the beginning of a sentence or paragraph, the network generates additional text to complete the sequence.
+Also, This process can be repeated as many times as the user desires, and the model responds to each input, allowing users to engage in a conversation-like interaction.

 The following images show an example of the input sequence and corresponding predicted sequence.